guildai/guildai-r/README.md

 ### Flag destinations

-As a project grows, it’s helpful to be able to move flag definitions out of the main R script.
+As a project grows, it can be helpful to be able to move flag definitions out of the main R script.
 To do so, you can include a `flags-dest` in the frontmatter of the R script, specifying the file where guild should read and update the flag values.
 Then you can read in the flag values in the main R script using `source()` or similar.

     #| flags-dest: ./flags.R